kyma-project/api-gateway/docs/user/troubleshooting-guides/03-50-certificates-gardener.md

----
-title: Issues with certificates on Gardener
+# Issues with certificates on Gardener
----

 ## Symptom & Cause